Paleoclim-CNRS/Paleoclim-CNRS.github.io/_documentation-processing-app/Netcdf_Editor_App_under_the_hood.md

 - The single app is deployed in one Panel container.

-- As the Multi app is more complicated, it is deployed through severel containers, one for each main element of the app:
+- As the Multi app is more complicated, it is deployed through several containers, one for each main element of the app:
   - Message_broker
   - Message_dispacher
   - Ngnix